JJ/hoborg/text/text.md

 extracted so many promises...

 We had had to turn down a few, specially gringas.
-We didn't want them there, but if they did show up, their pesos would be as good as the next one, so we weren't gonna stop selling them tickets.
+We didn't want them there at the circus, but if they did show up, their pesos would be as good as the next one, so we weren't gonna stop selling them tickets.
 Besides, they had their special seats just for them, they had to be filled, right?